Tigersprojects/NetLog_MK1/README.md

 The NetLog MK1 is designed to be operated from a power bank or car USB charger.
 The networks are stored in a CSV file on a FAT12 or FAT16 filesystem.

-The NetLog MK1 will appear as a USB disk once connected to a computer.
+The NetLog MK1 will appear as a USB drive once connected to a computer.
 From there, you can open the CSV file with any spreadsheet software (like LibreOffice, Google Sheets, etc).

 - [Build your own](docs/build_tutorial.md)